pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates_in_ddd.rst

 are created, and a method ``count_examples()`` that can operate on all the objects of the aggregate.

-The method of the aggregate, and the factory below, are similar to previous examples.
+The methods of the aggregate, and the factory below, are similar to previous examples.
 But instead of immediately publishing events using the ``publish()`` function, they only append the events to the internal list of pending events using the aggregate's method ``_publish()``.
 The aggregate then has a ``save()``